 The Grant Process

 Application & Proposal: There are currently no Action Grant opportunities available.
+Please check back at a later date.

 Reporting: CMG grantees are required to submit reports throughout the term of the award, including updates on activities, accomplishments, and expenses, as well as media documenting the progress of the project such as photos of production or distribution events.